 May I ask you for a reference letter?
 Yes.
 I believe writing good letters of recommendation is one of the many unpaid parts of the job.
 Note that I wrote “good letters of recommendation", so yes, I only write good letters, and you may ask for more than one (I will keep a copy in my computer).
 I believe I can find something good to say about nearly anyone (although in some cases I might be left with something like "impeccably dressed", which is not so good).
 So, if you are doing well with the course, or perhaps even not so well, and you need a letter of recommendation for a job, grad school, “professional” school (as if the rest of us were not professionals!), please come forth and ask.
-Of course, it would be difficult for me to write a good letter if I do not know you, so you can make my job easier by attending class, asking questions and generally showing interest on the course.
+Of course, it would be difficult for me to write a good letter if I do not know you, so you can make my job easier by attending class, asking questions, and generally showing interest on the course.

 I will not, EVER, write you a bad letter, or even a half-hearted one.
 Nor I will openly and shamelessly lie too much, but I will do everything I can to paint you in the best possible light.
 If, for example, I know you are not mathematically adept, I will simply not mention your math skills and instead emphasize the good things that I do know about you.
 If you wish, I will share the letter with you before sending it, and you may decide whether you want to use it, or comment on it and ask me to change parts of it.
 I might.
 Remember: writing letters of recommendation IS part of the job.
-I am not doing you a personal favour by writing a letter for you, nor are you in any way indebted to me if I do.
+I am not doing you a personal favour by writing a letter for you, nor are you in any way indebted to me when I do.